epn-vespa/tutorials/Connection-between-HELIO-and-IMPEx-tools/Tutorial.md

 |1|[Keyuan Yin](https://github.com/megadiesel705)|[Original site](http://typhon.obspm.fr/VESPA-tutorials/docs/Tuto-HELIO-IMPEx.pdf)|

 ## Introduction
 This tutorial gives an example of the interconnected use of HELIO Tools, AMDA/IMPEx functionality and 3DView/IMPEx functionality.
-The AMDA/IMPEx, as well as the 3DView/IMPEXpart show new features in AMDA, which were implemented within the IMPEx FP7 project, i.e. the possibility of plotting simulation runs for given spacecraft side by side with observational data.
+The AMDA, as well as the 3DView part show new features in AMDA, which were implemented within the IMPEx FP7 project, i.e. the possibility of plotting simulation runs for given spacecraft side by side with observational data.

 ## Steps
 ### First Step